j-grosse/vue-contact-management-app/README.md

 # FriendCare App

-A Progressive Web App made with Vue 3 / Nuxt 3 and Tailwind CSS The order of the freinds to contact next changes depending of the individually set contact period.
+A Progressive Web App made with Vue 3 / Nuxt 3 and Tailwind CSS
+The order of the freinds to contact next changes depending of the individually set contact period.
-The Chatbot recommends topics, messages and events to visit that fit to your notes that contain of the friends interests and interactions with you.
+The Chatbot recommends topics, messages and events to visit that fit to your notes of the friends' interests.

 - Chatbot (Google gemini-2.0-flash-lite LLM)
 - local storage import and export